AndrewCapon/USBHostMulti/README.md

 ```

 ### void ParseConfigEntry(uint8_t uType, uint8_t *pData, uint32_t uLength, uint8_t *pRawData)
 This is called for every entry in the device configuration.
-`uType' the type of the config entry.
+`uType` the type of the config entry.
 `pData` the data for the config entry (type has been removed)
 `uLength` the lengh of the data in `pData`
 `pRawData` the raw data.

 For example in the midi driver we can use this to find the ports and jacks:
 ```
 void USBHostMultiMidiDriver::ParseConfigEntry(uint8_t uType, uint8_t *pData, uint32_t uLength, uint8_t *pRawData)
 {